I-had-a-bad-idea/skript/README.md

-# scripts
+# autoscripts

-A collection of custom automation scripts for daily repeatable tasks.
+A collection of my personal and work automation scripts for routine tasks.

 ## Setup